-So, if the router has this feature enabled, connect it with the LAN cable to access the 192.168.1.1 log-in page.
+So, if the router has this feature enabled, connect it to the LAN cable to access the 192.168.1.1 log-in page.

-Additionally, few routers have the features of account locked out.
+Additionally, few routers have the feature of account locked out.
 If too many bad attempts are made to log in to the router from a particular IP, it will be banned for further logins for a certain time.
-If that is the case, the 192.168.1.1 page will not work for you.
+If so, the 192.168.1.1 page will not work for you.

-To overcome this problem, you need to reboot the router to clear the locked-out or change the IP to different on the laptop.
+To overcome this problem, you need to reboot the router to clear the locked-out or change the IP to a different one on the laptop.